Ryleeau/ryleeau.github.io/essays/AI_learning_reinvented.md

 ## Personal Experience with AI

-Experience WODs: For the E20 Experience Functional Programming 3, I asked ChatGPT "Write a function using array functional methods that [(https://courses.ics.hawaii.edu/ics314f24/morea/typescript-3/experience-functional-programming-3.html)](pasted two function explanations)."
+Experience WODs: For the E20 Experience Functional Programming 3, I asked ChatGPT "Write a function using array functional methods that [pasted two function explanations](https://courses.ics.hawaii.edu/ics314f24/morea/typescript-3/experience-functional-programming-3.html)."
 The result was similar to what I needed except for certain syntax erros I needed to fix.

 In-class Practice WODs: I pasted the instructions into ChatGPT to see what it would give me.
 Most times it would result in a lot of syntax errors.